Introduction to Research Methods

 What about after uni?

-By studying two complementary yet diverse disciplines together you will gain the skills required to work in a wide range of settings.
-The course is targeted towards the needs of employers and possible career options include teaching in the UK or abroad, health and social care, business and management, speech and language therapy, journalism, and marketing.
+By studying two complementary yet diverse disciplines together, you will gain the skills required to work in a wide range of settings.
+The course is targeted towards the needs of employers, and possible career options include teaching in the UK or abroad, business and management, speech and language therapy, journalism, marketing, and research.

-You can also further your studies with a postgraduate qualification and may specialise in areas such as speech therapy, educational psychology, clinical, and occupational psychology.
+You can also further your studies with a postgraduate qualification and may specialise in areas such as educational psychology, clinical psychology, or occupational psychology.

 This course responds to the needs of industry in developing subject expertise and transferable skills appropriate to a wide range of careers.

-The psychology team have links with the British Psychological Society and consult with a range of external partners on topics such as media and politics.
-This informs the teaching on the course and students will gain insight from industry experts who deliver guest lectures on the programme.
+The psychology team has links with the British Psychological Society, and consult with a range of external partners on topics such as child development, media and politics.
+This informs the teaching on the course, and students will gain insight from industry experts who deliver guest lectures on the programme.